JBShady/COD5-Remastered/README.md

 * Limit of 25 charges planted per player, last charge auto detonates but deals nerfed damage to player
 * Disabled friendly fire to prevent griefing, unless the satchel owner disconnects
 * Added prone settings so weapon lowers as player crawls
+* Tutorial hintstring based on Campaign to be realistic, but slightly improved functionality for less cluttered text

 #### Scoped Snipers
 * Have identical damage and ammo between variants depending on the map